goudreinette/blog/_src/posts/2017-04-20-writing-a-lisp-string-interpolation.md

     Tags: Lisp, Haskell

 String interpolation is one of my favorite language features.
-Compared to manual concatenation, it makes it much easier to visualize the resulting string.
-It's also fairly trivial to implement.
+The resulting string is much easier to visualize than with manual concatenation.
+It's also straightforward to implement.
 I thought it would be a nice addition to [my Lisp](http://reinvanderwoerd.nl/blog/2017/03/18/writing-a-lisp/).

 <!-- more -->